George Whitefield: Early life

-Whitefield was born on at the Bell Inn, Southgate Street, Gloucester.
+He was born on at the Bell Inn, Southgate Street, Gloucester.
 Whitefield was the fifth son (seventh and last child) of Thomas Whitefield and Elizabeth Edwards, who kept an inn at Gloucester.
+His mother was the inn-keeper there, while George was employed as a menial servant.
 His father died when George was two years old, and he subsequently helped his mother with the inn.
 At an early age, he found that he had a passion and talent for acting in the theatre, a passion that he would carry on with the very theatrical re-enactments of Bible stories he told during his sermons.
 He was educated at The Crypt School in Gloucester and at Pembroke College, Oxford.